jhnwu3/ABMNet/README.md

 Please look in the modules/ folder for relevant pieces of code.

-## Potential future directions (that I wish I had taken the time for), taking inspiration from the general machine learning communities.
+## Other potential future directions (that I wish I had taken the time for), taking inspiration from the general machine learning communities.

+### Feature Engineering

+### Generative Adversarial Networks

+### Reinforcement Learning

+### Larger Neural Network Architectures

+### Ensemble Neural Network Methods

+### Papers from related fields that attempt to do something similar to what we're doing

+### Transfer Learning
+Since it is now the era of fine-tuning and "pre-training" in the NLP and vision fields, it's interesting that it hasn't heavily spread into the domain of scientific machine learning.
+There could be various reasons for this, but ultimately, if one could in principle take a pre-trained surrogate model and fine-tune it to properly surrogate another similar related mechanistic model, one could in principle speed up training by 100x.
+It's interesting to note that people are already attempting to do this for deterministic mechanistic models as seen with the physics-inspired neural networks.

+### AutoML
+I've tried this with no luck in actually getting some of their packages to run, and I figured at the time, it wasn't worth further exploring.
+But, if you can simply blackbox the training approach, and it works, I don't see why not giving it a [shot](https://www.automl.org/automl/).